pawcoding/astro-loader-pocketbase/README.md

 ### Private collections and hidden fields

-If you want to access a private collection or want to access hidden fields, you also need to provide superuser credentials.
+If you want to access a private collection or hidden fields, you also need to provide superuser credentials.
 Otherwise, you need to make the collection public in the PocketBase dashboard.

 Generally, it's not recommended to use private collections, especially when users should be able to see images or other files stored in the collection.